-MATH 238B CALCULUS FOR BUSINESS AND SOCIAL SCIENCE I - PART B - (CSU) 2.5 UNITS
+MATH 238B CALCULUS FOR BUSINESS AND SOCIAL SCIENCE I - PART B - (UC:CSU) 2.5 UNITS

-Prerequisite: MATH 238A | Advisory: MATH 245
+Prerequisite: MATH 238A | Advisory: MATH 245 Lecture: 2 hrs, Lab: 1 hr

 A course in Calculus intended for Business and Social Science majors.
 The following topics and their business applications are included: polynomial, rational, exponential, and logarithmic functions, integration, and integration by parts.